-Just like PDF printing in Acrobat, JPedal gives complete control over the PDF printing process allowing you to scale, center, rotate, fit to page, print over the page, and more.
+Just like PDF printing in Acrobat, JPedal gives complete control over the java PDF printing process allowing you to scale, center, rotate, fit to page, print over the page, and more.
 Last time we counted there were over 50 possible PDF print combinations available in JPedal to cover every PDF printing requirement.

 What are the key features of Printing PDF files in Java?